edx/dummy-webapp/README.rst

 The ``README.rst`` should include a link to the developer documentation.
 This documentation should be hosted on Read the Docs.
 An example statement and link are below.

-The docs for dummy-webapp are on Read the Docs:  https://dummy-webapp.readthedocs.org.
+The docs for dummy_webapp are on Read the Docs:  https://dummy_webapp.readthedocs.org.

 License
 -------